caspermeijn/caspermeijn.nl/content/posts/pinetime-mynewt.md

 date: 2020-04-04T20:14:15+02:00
 categories:
 - PineTime
+- mynewt
 ---

 So I recently bought a [PineTime dev kit](https://store.pine64.org/?product=pinetime-dev-kit).
 It is a development kit for a smartwatch.
 It is complete, but not fully assembled.
 The back is loose, so that you can program your own software.
 Pine64 is a hardware company, which expects the community to write open-source software for it.

 mynewt
 ------